Mjz86/String/README.md

  - if used without cow , many of the template code is not used but parsed by the compiler ( the implementation uses `if constexpr`  to reduce unnecessary code gen).
  - not the simplest string in the world.
  - (for those in rust : not written in rust)
- - cow threshold can be used at runtime to configure the amout of copying the string should do in multithreaded environments.
  - another string library to consider or manage.